 More budget hotels in El Nido

-As in the previous case, if the ones we’ve recommended are already full or don’t work for you, we suggest taking a look at the following:
+As with the previous options, if the places we’ve recommended are already full or don’t work for you, we suggest taking a look at the following:

-• David & Vhie Homestay: it’s by no means a luxurious place, but from just $18 per night and right in the center of El Nido Town, it’s a bargain.
+- David & Vhie Homestay: it’s by no means luxurious, but from just $18 per night, right in the center of El Nido Town, it’s a bargain.
 You can book here.

-• Casa Yolanda: it’s noisy, since it’s on the road in El Nido Town, but you also have basic rooms from just $18 per night.
-We’ve stayed here a few times when we couldn’t find anything else and didn’t complain given the price.
+- Casa Yolanda: it’s noisy, since it’s on the road in El Nido Town, but you also have basic rooms from just $18 per night.
+We’ve stayed here a few times when we couldn’t find anything else and, given the price, we couldn’t really complain.
 Have a look from this link.

-• Raje Residence: as in the previous case, it’s noisy and the rooms are damp, but you can sleep in El Nido for under $20 per night for 2 people.
+- Raje Residence: as with the previous options, it’s noisy and the rooms are damp, but two people can sleep in El Nido for under $20 per night.
 It’s almost right next to the bus terminal, so you can walk to El Nido Town.
-Outside the rooms there’s a fridge and a kettle to make yourself a quick breakfast.
+Outside the rooms, there’s a fridge and a kettle so you can put together a quick breakfast.
 See what you think here.

 Best mid-range hotels in El Nido

-If you can raise your El Nido accommodation budget to the $40–70 per night for a double room range, you’ll be able to go for slightly less basic places.
+If you can stretch your El Nido accommodation budget to around $40–70 per night for a double room, you’ll be able to choose slightly less basic places.
 In fact, as you’ll see, you can even stay right by the sea.
-With everything we’ve tried around here, here are our recommendations for where to stay in El Nido:
+Based on everything we’ve tried around here, here are our recommendations for where to stay in El Nido:

 Corong Beach Resort (Corong Corong Beach)

-Seriously, if you’re reading this because you’re looking for where to stay in El Nido right on the beachfront without spending much, you should hurry to check whether Corong Beach Resort has availability.
-Besides its fantastic location, on the seashore in Corong Corong, it’s run by a loving family and, honestly, hand on heart, we can tell you it’s a little gem you shouldn’t miss.
-In low season, double rooms with a balcony are around $40 and are perfect: hot water, fan, air conditioning and, as we said, a special location.
-In high season, as is normal, prices rise considerably, but even so, it’s worth it and is still a more than decent place to stay in El Nido.
+Seriously, if you’re reading this because you’re looking for somewhere to stay right on the beach in El Nido without spending much, you should hurry to check whether Corong Beach Resort has availability.
+In addition to its fantastic location, by the sea in Corong Corong, it’s run by a lovely family and, honestly, we can tell you it’s a little gem you shouldn’t miss.
+In low season, double rooms with a balcony cost around $40 and have everything you need: hot water, fan, air conditioning, and, as we said, a special setting.
+In high season, as you’d expect, prices rise considerably, but even so, it’s worth it and is still a more than decent place to stay in El Nido.

-On the other hand, they have quite a variety of rooms: from doubles without views to bungalows/lofts directly on the beach, perfect for families.
-The key is to book in advance because they really do go fast (hence our reminder about how important it is to book your hotel in El Nido well ahead of time to have options like these).
+On the other hand, they have quite a variety of rooms: from double rooms without views to bungalows/lofts directly on the beach, perfect for families.
+The key is to book in advance because rooms really do go fast (hence our reminder about how important it is to book your hotel in El Nido well ahead of time if you want options like these).

 Book your room at Corong Beach Resort here